zerobits01/AI-Net/README.md

 I got the basic idea at internship period, at PayamPardaz Co.

+I am trying to start implementing my dream about the most secure network based on SDx and AI solutions.

 # FrameWork & Material

 I gonna use Onos controller as base controller for managing the SDN demands